brandonroberts/angular/aio/content/getting-started/index.md

 <aio-gs-ng-if></aio-gs-ng-if>

 *JAF: If you delete everything in the input box you get an error condition.
 Move the [ ] outside the box?
-Assume users will understand why you have to leave [ ] to see the effect of ngIf?*
+Assume users will understand why you have to leave [ ] to see the effect of ngIf? - We could change the error message to "The provided value must be an array of items to be more clear"*

 *JAF: Can we just refer to this as *ngIf?
-Seems like that's the template syntax, and NgIf the API/implementation, which could be skipped right now.*
+Seems like that's the template syntax, and NgIf the API/implementation, which could be skipped right now. - Not sure if you mean NgIf*

 #### *ngFor